Last Updated on October 20, 2020 by Nancie

 Smaller suet-eating birds can slip through this feeder’s outer cage wires to eat, but not larger birds.
 So birds like titmouses, nuthatches, wrens, chickadees, bluebirds and Downy Woodpeckers can eat the suet.
 Larger birds like starlings, grackles and Blue Jays should be blocked.

 This also means that larger woodpeckers like Red-Bellied Woodpeckers and Pileated Woodpeckers are probably going to be blocked out as well.
 Red-Bellied Woodpeckers do have long beaks and very long tongues.
 In my yard, they cling on the outside of Woodlink cage feeders and use their beaks and tongues to pull sunflower chips from feeder ports inside the cage.
-So it is possible that red-bellies might be able to reach the suet in the Erva suet feeders with their tongue.
+So I suppose it might possible that red-bellies might be able to reach the suet in the Erva suet feeders with their tongue.
+(It would be an impressive stretch though.)
 But often I’ll see birds pound on suet with their bill to loosen it up.
 I’m not sure red-bellies would be able to stretch far enough to do that here.
 I don’t see Pileated Woodpeckers at my feeders so I can’t comment on how they might approach this feeder.